adamhancock/bullmq-mcp/README.md

   1. `url` parameter if provided
   2. `REDIS_URL` environment variable if set
   3. Individual connection parameters (host, port, password, db)

+  **Docker Auto-redirect**: When running in a Docker container (detected via DOCKER env variable or DOCKER_HOST), `localhost` will automatically redirect to `host.docker.internal` to connect to Redis on the host machine.

 - **disconnect** - Disconnect from current Redis instance